blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 #### Session 3.
 Advanced Sequencing and Looping

 **Lesson 1.** Back and Forth<br>
-Students need to plan their journey as they will need to go in one direction first and then return to get to the treasure chest.
+Students learn to plan their journey as they must go in one direction first and then return to get to the treasure chest.

 **Lesson 2.** Where to first? <br>
 In this lesson, students will continue practicing solving challenges by planning their journey.
-They will need to decide where to move first to get all the bananas.
+They must decide where to move first to get all the bananas.

 **Lesson 3.** Behind you, Monkey<br>